tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 —Fuck, fuck, fuck.
 WHAT THE SHIT!?

 —What was it Lucca?
 What is happening?

 I had just received a photo from the AI, the photo was in first person, it was a photo in which the upper part of it only showed a crack of the 1st door after the stairs.
-In the central part of the photo there was a predominance of the white staircase that had just been climbed a few moments ago, while the left corner of the image showed the white handrail, with a hand that was being placed on it, a hand that was wearing a black glove. .
+In the central part of the photo, there was a predominance of the white staircase that had just been climbed a few moments ago, while the left corner of the image showed the white handrail, with a hand that was being placed on it, a hand that was wearing a glove black.

 —David, PLEASE COME SOON, I CAN HEAR HIM GOING UP THE FUCKING STAIRS.-I whispered as lightly as loud as I could.-